ewolf/spiderpup/doc/learning_spiderpup.md

 http://localhost:3000/examples/attach_element.html

 This introduces two things : element handles and state refresh.
-When an element is given a handle with attach-el, a reference to that element is put in the state variable's `el` object, keyed with the handle given.
+When an element is given a handle with 'handle', a reference to that element is put in the state variable's `el` object, keyed with the handle given.